sandipm02/sandipm02/README.md

 #### Hey I'm Dippy! 👋

-I'm a 3rd year Software Engineering Intern studying @ the University of Calgary 👨🏼‍ :)🎓<br>
+I'm a 3rd year Software Engineering Student studying @ the University of Calgary 👨🏼‍ :)🎓<br>
 Creating is something i've been fascinated with since I was a child.
 I hope to one day create impactful technology! 💻

+I'm currently Interning for an Accelerator Program created by the Venture Capital Firm Tribune capital! 🚀 I also got the chance to be a Product Development Intern with a VC Backed Startup, Hermana! 🛠

 <br>